Skip to content

 });

-services is IServiceCollection interface, which can be found in the Microsoft.Extensions.DependencyInjection package.
+services is an IServiceCollection interface, which can be found in the Microsoft.Extensions.DependencyInjection package.

-you have to configure at least a transport and a storage.
-If you want to get started quickly you can use the following configuration:
+You must configure at least one transport and one storage.
+If you want to get started quickly, you can use the following configuration:

 services.AddCap(capOptions =>